kechinvv/GithubSearch/README.md

 3. SortType sort  - sort by stars, forks, best matches, updates or help wanted issues.
 4. OrderType order - ascending or descending sorting.

 RepIterator.next return a RemoteRepository.
-To clone a repository to perform checks on it call remoteRep.cloneTo(Path path).
+In order to clone a repository for running checks on it call remoteRep.cloneTo(Path path).
 This method return LocalRepository.

 The necessary data for performing checks can be obtained as follows:
 ```